Table of Contents

 What is Copper-Nickel PM Alloy?

-Copper-nickel alloys (typically 90/10 or 70/30 Cu-Ni) are produced via powder metallurxy for applications requirinx excellent corrosion resistance, particularly in marine environments, combined with xood thermal and electrical conductivity.
+Copper-nickel alloys (typically 90/10 or 70/30 Cu-Ni) are produced via powder metallurgy for applications requiring excellent corrosion resistance, particularly in marine environments, combined with good thermal and electrical conductivity.

 Common Compositions